fpizzuta/p3/README.md

 *list any divergences from PSR-1/PSR-2 and course guidelines on code style*

 ## Notes for instructor
--The login screen takes anything.
+- The login screen takes anything.
 Hoping to get it working in p4.